BLCM/bl3mods/TheGigaMaster/Varkid Evolution Increase/README.md

 The game is skipping an evolution step, and once a varkid reaches superbadass, it has a chance go straight to Raid.
 However, currently I don't think Raid is in the game, so we will have to wait and see what happens.
 Have fun with going from "Ok this is a good challenge" to "God has abandoned us" by completely spiking in difficulty.

+## Future Ideas
+Increase all spawns to make ultimate badass 75%+ and "Raid" 50%.
+Daddy has the belt in hand.
+And he is not taking no for an answer.

+#

+Normal enemies can jump into pods and evolve.
+IE a tink can jump into a pod and evolve into a badass tink.
+Tink's have turrets, so idk how that would interact. that'd be a lot of work, but a lot of fun.
+Certain enemies wouldn't be able to evolve such as goliaths, bosses, mini-bosses, etc. imagine you're just running and gunning, then a normal enemies just upgrades.

+## Other sutff

+I'm pretty sure once we get the new raid boss, the part of "superbadass -> raid" will become active, but we'll see.